openscd/oscd-publisher/README.md

 ## What is this?

-This is an editor plugin for [open-scd-core](https://github.com/openscd/open-scd-core#readme), the new core editor engine for OpenSCD.
+This is an editor plugin for [open-scd-core](https://github.com/openenergytools/open-scd-core#readme), the new core editor engine for OpenSCD.
 With this plugin you can edit control block and related elements and its data sets.
 Visit the [SCLEditor](https://openenergytools.github.io/scl-editor) and see for yourself.

-## Missing features
+## Features on the roadmap

 - create `SampledValueControl` elements
 - re-allocate control blocks in data model (new once are allocated the first logical device `LLN0`)
+- show maximum size of DataSet element encoded with ASN.1 BER
+- more use guidance and notification in the UI

+If you see anything missing please file an [feature request issue](https://github.com/openenergytools/oscd-publisher/issues)

 ## Local Demo with `web-dev-server`